-A wide reading programme is promoted as a key vehicle for learners of English as an additional language (EAL) to improve their English language skills and become successful readers in English.
+A wide reading programme is promoted as a key vehicle for learners of English as an additional language (EAL) in order for them to improve their English language skills and become successful readers in English.
 Typically, such a programme involves learners being exposed to an extensive variety of reading materials both as independent readers and in structured sessions facilitated by a teacher or teaching assistant.
-The underlying rationale is that this type of programme exposes learners to a broad range of language – both vocabulary and language structures – which will support their English language development.
+The underlying rationale is that this type of programme exposes learners to a broad range of language (both vocabulary and language structures) which will support their English language development.
 While this is important, there are other crucial ways to engage learners in reading.

 When learners read for pleasure, they gain multiple recognised benefits, most notably in terms of their academic performance and future prospects.
 Clark and De Zoysa (2011) note that the educational advantages gained from reading for pleasure include enhanced reading and writing ability, text comprehension, and depth of grammar and vocabulary knowledge.
 Additional important benefits are increased self-confidence as a reader, general knowledge, understanding of other cultures, and insight into human nature and decision-making.
 In 2002, Kirsch et al. pointed out that the socio-economic status of a learner’s family is less important in relation to their academic success than whether that learner enjoys reading or not.